Word spacing

 Word spacing in typography is space between words, as contrasted with letter-spacing (space between letters of words) and sentence spacing (space between sentences).
 Typographers may modify the spacing of letters or words in a body of type to aid readability and copy fit, or for aesthetic effect.
 In web browsers and standardized digital typography, word spacing is controlled by the CSS1 word-spacing property.

 History

 Most classical Latin texts were written in scriptio continua, a continuous string of characters without spaces to mark word boundaries.
 However, some early Greek and Roman texts used interpuncts, small dots, to separate words.
-Word spacing begun much later.
+Word spacing began much later.
 Irish scribes first started to add word spacing to texts in the late 7th century, creating what Paul Sänger, in his book The Spaces between the Words, refers to as aerated text.
 By the 11th century, scribes in northern Europe were separating Latin text canonically, that is, with spaces between words, just as we do today in standard written text.